daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 In contrast, each data subset is allowed to be resample in order to have each ensemble's estimator trained by the Balanced Bagging Classifier.
 This means the output of an Easy Ensemble sample with an ensemble of classifiers, Bagging Classifier for instance will be combined.
 So an advantage of Balanced Bagging Classifier over Bagging Classifier from scikit learn is that it takes the same parameters and also another two parameters, sampling strategy and replacement to keep the random under-sampler's behavior under control.

+A Bagging classifier with additional balancing.
+This implementation of Bagging is similar to the scikit-learn implementation.
+It includes an additional step to balance the training set at fit time using a given sampler.
+This classifier can serves as a basis to implement various methods such as Exactly Balanced Bagging, Roughly Balanced Bagging, Over-Bagging, or SMOTE-Bagging.

 ![Bagging Classifier](https://user-images.githubusercontent.com/70437668/139254552-6370fdaf-aab8-437e-9fea-8ee0b53f9480.jpg)

 Random Forest is another popular ensemble method and it is usually outperforming bagging.
 Here, I used a vanilla random forest and its balanced counterpart in which each bootstrap sample is balanced.

+A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+The sub-sample size is controlled with the max_samples parameter if bootstrap=True (default), otherwise the whole dataset is used to build each tree.

+A balanced random forest randomly under-samples each boostrap sample to balance it.

 ![Random Forest   Balanced Random Forest Confusion Matrix ](https://user-images.githubusercontent.com/70437668/139254564-3db7e51b-dbcc-486b-9547-46916b354b03.jpg)

 In the same manner, Easy Ensemble classifier is a bag of balanced AdamBoost classifier.
 However, it will be slower to train than random forest and will achieve worse performance

+In another way, bag of balanced boosted learners also known as EasyEnsemble.
+This algorithm is known as EasyEnsemble [1].
+The classifier is an ensemble of AdaBoost learners trained on different balanced boostrap samples.
+The balancing is achieved by random under-sampling.

 https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.ensemble.EasyEnsembleClassifier.html